What a feast it was!

 Thanks to our sponsor!

-Air Chéilidh is supported by the Office of Gaelic Affairs, Province of Nova Scotia, through the Department of Culture, Communities and Heritage and the Support4Culture program.
+Air Chéilidh is supported by the Office of Gaelic Affairs, Province of Nova Scotia, through the Department of Communities, Culture, Tourism and Heritage and the Support4Culture program.

 March 1, 2024.
 Jean MacNeil and Shamus MacDonald share stories of the old ways of death-care in Gaelic communities, and Cassandra Yonder talks about a revival of community-based practices.
 Host: Frances MacEachen.